microsoft/rnx-kit/packages/metro-serializer-esbuild/README.md

 Defaults to `warning`.

+### `metafile`

+The path to write metadata to, relative to the package root.

+Determines whether esbuild should produce some metadata about the build in JSON format.

+See the full documentation at https://esbuild.github.io/api/#metafile.

 ## Metro + ESM Support

 Metro currently does not support ESM.
 However, if you're looking to save even